 Massage Licensing Program

-Our massage licensing program is a comprehensive preparation designed to exceed Washington state requirements to become a licensed massage practitioner (LMP).
-Our newly revised 651-hour program takes a little over seven months to complete and was modeled after the highly successful curriculum built by Brian Utting.
+Our massage licensing program is a comprehensive preparation designed to train students with a balanced approach of theory and technique and allow them to exceed Washington state requirements to become a licensed massage therapist (LMT).
+Our newly revised 651-hour program takes a little over seven months to complete and was modeled after the highly successful curriculum built by leading instructors in massage therapy.

 Bellevue Massage School's licensing program lasts about 31 weeks and is offered three times per year:

-Exact start dates may vary, email firstname.lastname@example.org for additional information.
+Exact start dates may vary, email email@example.com for more information.

 Over the 40 years that BMS has been preparing students to enter the field of massage therapy, the curriculum has been refined into a solid, comprehensive platform that effectively prepare students to become exceptional practitioners.
 The BMS curriculum is built around the core subjects of: